 If the dough spreads too much:

-- Even a flatter loaf still makes decent sandwiches, which is a useful consolation prize.
+• Even a flatter loaf still makes decent sandwiches, which is a small comfort.

 A bloomer loaf rewards patience more than cleverness.
-Once you get used to the feel of the dough and the rhythm of the rises, it becomes a dependable home bake that looks and tastes as though it came from a proper bakery, only warmer and less polite.
+After you get a feel for the dough and the rhythm of the rises, it becomes a dependable home bake that looks and tastes as though it came from a proper bakery, only warmer and less polite.